A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Signal propagation perspective to pruning random networks

-Since \gls{CS} is computed at initialization, we wish to understand the role of initial weights for pruning.
-In particular, we will look into the effect of varying initialization on linear and tanh MLP networks of layers $K\in\{3, 5, 7\}$ and $N=100$ on MNIST with $\sigma=1$ as the default, similar to~\cite{saxe2013exact}.
+It is observed in~\citet{lee2018snip} that pruning results tend to improve when initial weights are drawn from a scaled Gaussian, or so-called variance scaling initialization~\citep{LeCun1998fficient,glorot2010understanding,he2015delving}.
+As we wish to better understand the role of these random initial weights in pruning, we will examine the effect of varying initialization on the pruning results.